Programming in C++17

 Prerequisites

-Attendance of our standard C++11/14 course or equivalent experience with C++
+Attendance of our Programming in C++11/14 course or equivalent experience with C++